shlomibitton/SONiC/doc/fw_dump_me/FW-Dump-Me-in-SONiC.md

 ## 3.8 Integration to "show techsupport" command

 Running the "show techsupport" command will trigger a new dump taking and include it in the output file.
+In addition, it will include the last dump created (if there is one) as it could be a dump created as a result of a real issue.

 ```
 drwxr-xr-x  2 root root  4096 Sep 17 08:41 core